-- Energy Efficient —While most modern windows have a strong focus on energy efficiency, vinyl windows contain some of the best protections against gaps and leaks in window frames.
+- Energy Efficiency —While most modern windows have a strong focus on energy efficiency, vinyl windows contain some of the best protections against gaps and leaks in window frames.
 Because they are made from a synthetic material, vinyl windows can be easily welded at the seams and many vinyl windows include steel-reinforced interlocking window sashes to increase energy efficiency and create added wind resistance.

 - Low Maintenance — When it comes to vinyl windows, you don’t have to do much once they’re installed — just keep them clean!
 Normally a basic garden hose, soft cloth and, if needed, non-abrasive cleansers will do the trick.
 And thanks to their factory-ready finish, there’s no need to worry about refinishing your windows year over year.

-- Long Lasting Quality — Considering vinyl windows are a competitively priced option compared to wood and fiberglass, homeowners may think that vinyl windows are unable to stand the test of time.
+- Long-Lasting Quality — Considering vinyl windows are a competitively priced option compared to wood and fiberglass, homeowners may think that vinyl windows are unable to stand the test of time.
 But durability is paramount when it comes to Pella vinyl windows.
 Pella tests their vinyl windows thoroughly.
 Window designs are submitted to laboratory cycle testing.
 During this testing process, the window’s function is operated thousands of times to show durability on everything from the window hardware to the frame structure.
 Then tests analyzing air, water and thermal factors make sure that vinyl frames can fight weather challenges while keeping your home protected.
 It all results in a window that is robust and sturdy, with fade resistance and stylish exterior colors.

 - Environmental Impact — While vinyl windows are not constructed from natural materials, vinyl window production has come a long way in recent years to be environmentally friendly.
-Windows such as Pella’s 350 Series, 250 Series and Encompass by Pella feature frames made from advanced polymers that are performance-tested for excellent weathering and durability that keeps families safe and healthy.
+Windows such as Pella’s 250 Series and by Pella feature frames made from advanced polymers that are performance-tested for excellent weathering and durability that keeps families safe and healthy.

 Fiberglass windows are incredibly strong and can stand up to extreme temperatures, both hot and cold.

 - Composite Strength — Some of the increased energy efficiency in fiberglass windows comes from composite materials used in the frame’s construction.
 As the name “fiberglass” implies, glass has long been a component of fiberglass window frames.
-But recently engineered composites, such as Pella’s Duracast® material, don’t rely on the old glass particles, combining layers of materials to build even more strength.
+But recently engineered composites, such as Pella’s proprietary fiberglass* material, don’t rely on the old glass particles, combining layers of materials to build even more strength.